ethankennerly/climate-champion/design.md

                 1. [ ] If four children, travel from first to next island.
             1. First couple on first island.
             1. [ ] Stations tween from the couple.
+        1. I want to change and look at the rate of the bar change.
             1. Start meter fill in middle.
             1. Tween emission to meter.
                 1. Tween emission to fill of meter.
+            1. [ ] Animate previous meter location fade.
         1. [ ] Couple travels from home to plot.
             1. Hammer animates and radial meter appears.
             1. [ ] When meter is full, couple brings product home.